ExpressLRS/Docs/docs/quick-start/transmitters/tx-rm-internal.md

 Target: `RadioMaster_Zorro_2400_TX_via_ETX`

 With your handset turned on, connect a USB data cable on the USB data port of the Radio.
 Select `USB Serial(Debug)` in the option window that pops up.
+Check Device Manager and make sure your device is being detected as STMicroelectronics Virtual COM Port device.
+If not and you're seeing a bunch of Yellow Warning icons for the RadioMaster Serial Port, install the drivers from [here](https://www.st.com/en/development-tools/stsw-stm32102.html).
+Windows 10 users can use the `W7_x64` executable.

 ![usb picture](../../assets/images/tx-internalUSBPlugged.jpg)